jc21/dnsrouter/README.md

 2. `dnsrouter` matches with the 1st _internal_ rule
 3. `dnsrouter` returns the answer value to the DNS client with the A/AAAA/MX/TXT record as requested

+_Note: once a domain matches an internal rule it's treated as authoritative for that name.
+Querying a record type the rule doesn't define (e.g. `CNAME` here) returns an empty/NODATA answer rather than falling through to an upstream server - internal names are never leaked upstream._

 ## Building

 ```bash